In This Article

 XSS vulnerabilities in Office products are nothing new.
 Microsoft has patched hundreds of them over two decades.
 What's new is the intermediary.
 Before Copilot Agent, an XSS bug in Excel required a human to trigger it.
 Now the AI agent triggers it automatically, and the agent has network access that a static spreadsheet never had.

-Here's how the attack chain works in practice.
+Here is how the attack chain works in practice.
 An attacker crafts an Excel workbook with hidden cells containing a prompt injection payload.
 The workbook arrives through email, OneDrive sharing, or SharePoint.
 Copilot Agent processes the file in the background as part of its autonomous analysis.
 The XSS payload executes in the rendering context and places instructions the agent can interpret.
 Copilot then packages sensitive cell data into outbound HTTP requests to an attacker-controlled endpoint.

 This is exactly the type of agentic AI risk that OWASP flagged in their Top 10 for AI agents.
 Indirect prompt injection, where malicious content in a document manipulates an AI agent's behavior, is one of the top-ranked threats in OWASP's guidance for AI applications.
 CVE-2026-26144 is that threat in the real world.

 According to Microsoft's Data Security Index 2024, 84% of security leaders want more confidence managing data inside AI applications.
 The same research shows 80% of leaders cite data leakage as their primary GenAI concern.
 CVE-2026-26144 validates both fears: an AI agent designed for productivity became the exfiltration vector.
+ABT's M365 Guardian operating model wires Microsoft Defender for Office 365, Microsoft Defender for Endpoint, Microsoft Purview sensitivity labels and DLP, Microsoft Entra ID Conditional Access, and Microsoft Sentinel together so the Microsoft 365 Copilot deployment a credit union or community bank turns on never reaches a tenant where this class of zero-click can succeed.

 The vulnerability also connects directly to Gartner's recent warning about five Copilot security risks facing financial institutions.
 Several of Gartner's identified risks center on uncontrolled data access and agent autonomy.
 CVE-2026-26144 validates those concerns with a real-world exploit.